Bounding Membership Inference: Bounds on Positive and Negative Accuracy of Membership Inference

 Note that in the case $\mathbb{P}_{\mathbf{x}^*}(1) = \mathbb{P}_{\mathbf{x}^*}(0) = 0.5$, the bounds given by Theorem \ref{thm:MI_pos_acc} and Corollary \ref{cor:MI_neg_acc} are identical.
 Therefore, as $f(\mathbf{x}^*,S)$ must output either $0$ or $1$, we have a more general claim that the attack accuracy (maximum of positive or negative accuracy) is always bounded by the same values given by Theorem~\ref{thm:MI_pos_acc}.

-Furthermore, do note that the lower and upper bounds given by Theorem~\ref{thm:MI_pos_acc} converge for low and high $\mathbb{P}_{\mathbf{x}^*}(1)$ and for low $\epsilon$.
-This is to say, \textit{our bounds are tight in those regions}, and so future improvement would be most significant for intermediate values of $\mathbb{P}_{\mathbf{x}^*}(1)$ and larger $\epsilon$.
+\paragraph{Remark on tightness} Note that the bounds in Theorem~\ref{thm: eps_delta_bound} are tight if all the DP inequalities we use (specifically $\mathbb{P}(H(D') \in S) \geq e^{-\varepsilon}\mathbb{P}(H(D) \in S)~\forall D\in \mathfrak{D}_{\mathbf{x}^*}$) are tight.
+This is due to those DP inequalities being the only inequalities appearing in the proof.
+Hence, any future improvement would have to go beyond the DP-condition and incorporate the looseness of the DP guarantee on different datasets.
+This means that our bound is optimal when no such knowledge is provided.
+Recent concurrent work by \cite{mahloujifar2022optimal} does just that by studying MI accuracy bounds given by a privacy mechanism, beyond just the $(\varepsilon,\delta)$-DP guarantees it yields.
+We remark now that MI accuracy, which is what \cite{mahloujifar2022optimal} studies, and MI positive accuracy (what we study) have divergent analyses in the case of $(\varepsilon,\delta)$-DP, which will be seen in the following section (\S~\ref{sec:eps_delta}).